-I am currently a Ph.D.
-Candidate in the School of Criminal Justice at the University at Albany, SUNY.
+I am a faculty member in the Department of Criminal Justice at California State University San Bernardino.
+I will receive my doctoral degree in Criminal Justice from the University at Albany, SUNY.
 I received my Master’s degree in Criminal Justice from the University at Albany, SUNY and my Bachelor’s degree in Criminology, Law and Society from the University of California, Irvine.

-My research focuses on access to justice and issues surrounding criminal justice decision-making policies and practices, including plea bargaining, indigent defense systems, court and legal reform, juvenile justice, law enforcement, program implementation and evaluation, and research methodologies.
-You can see an overview of my research here and view my publications and presentations here.
+My research focuses on access to justice and issues surrounding criminal justice decision-making policies and practices, including plea bargaining and adjudication, court and legal reforms, juvenile justice, law enforcement, program implementation and evaluation, and research methodologies.
+You can see an overview of my research here and view my publications and reports here.
 Email me at email@example.com if you would like a copy of any paper or report and I would be happy to email you a (pre-print) copy.

 For a copy of my CV, click here.

 And personally?
-Well, I’m a Los Angeles native, hiking and photography novice, travel and architecture enthusiast, yoga and music habitue, coffee and science fiction addict, cooking Macgyver, and neighbor to a family of four very silly deer and a forest full of (avocado-loving, northeast-hipster) squirrels.
+Well, I’m a Los Angeles native, hiking and photography novice, travel and architecture enthusiast, yoga and music habitue, coffee and science fiction addict, cooking Macgyver, and a reluctantly former neighbor to a family of four very silly deer and a forest full of (avocado-loving, northeast-hipster) squirrels.